jekyll/jekyll/site/_docs/plugins.md

 {% endhighlight %}

 Jekyll provides hooks for <code>:site</code>, <code>:pages</code>,
 <code>:posts</code>, and <code>:documents</code>.
-In all cases, Jekyll calls your
+In all cases, Jekyll calls
-hooks with the container object as the first callback parameter.
-But in the case of <code>:pre_render</code>, your hook will also receive a payload hash as a second parameter which allows you full control over the variables that are available while rendering.
+your hooks with the container object as the first callback parameter.
+But in the case of <code>:pre_render</code> and <code>:site, :post_render</code>, your hook will also receive a payload hash as a second parameter which allows you full control over the variables that are available while rendering in the former case and make final changes just before writing your website to disk on the latter case.

 The complete list of available hooks is below: